-Staff Response: As described above and throughout this report, staff finds that the addition of 22 parking spaces in excess of the maximum allowance will have a significant impact on the surrounding trees and appearance of the residential area, and is thereby denying the request to allow an increase in the maximum parking for the development.
+Staff finds that the addition of 22 parking spaces in excess of the maximum allowance will have a significant impact on the surrounding trees and appearance of the residential area, and is thereby denying the request to allow an increase in the maximum parking for the development.
 In addition, staff has conditioned the preservation of several trees, and required an updated tree plan indicating critical root zones and protection measures at the time of grading permit review.